 The building itself is asymmetrical in plan and is constructed of glazed face brick laid in English bond.
-The building comprises a main wing running parallel to Bay Terrace, with a transverse wing at the southeastern end.
-Verandahs encircle the entire building on both levels, with a combination of cast iron and timber balustrading and ripple iron sheeted ceilings.
-Windows are double hung with clear glass, apart from those in the chapel which feature leadlighting.
-French doors provide access to the verandahs from most rooms.
-A single storeyed building containing the kitchen and laundry is located at the rear of the main building, attached to it by breezeways which have been enclosed with aluminium framed windows.
-Read more…
+The building comprises a main wing running parallel to Bay Terrace, with a transverse wing at the south-eastern end.
+Verandas encircle the entire building on both levels, with a combination of cast iron and timber balustrading and ripple iron sheeted ceilings.
+Windows are double-hung with clear glass, apart from those in the chapel which feature lead lighting.
+French doors provide access to the verandas from most rooms.
+A single-storeyed building containing the kitchen and laundry is located at the rear of the main building, attached to it by breezeways which have been enclosed with aluminium framed windows.

 The repainting of the Convent has been a big project that has been completed in different stages.
 This part of the project included external repaint of gutters, timber posts, rails lattice and facia.